Lentil and Mushroom Shepherd’s Pie

 - 1 cup fresh bread crumbs

-Stir the Earth Balance into the potatoes until melted, then add the rice milk and mash until fluffy.
+- Stir the vegan butter into the potatoes until melted, then add the rice milk and mash until fluffy.
 Season with salt, cover, and set aside until needed.